 I grew up in New Zealand, in Wellington and Auckland.
-I attended a local state secondary school in Auckland, and then studied English, History and Philosophy for my BA at the University of Auckland.
-For my MA degree, I continued in English at Auckland, doing my dissertation on Laurence Sterne.
-After some time working, I went to the University of Cambridge to research and write my PhD dissertation on the sentimental novel in the mid-eighteenth century, supervised by Prof Marilyn Butler.
+I attended Selwyn College, a local state secondary school in Auckland, and then studied English, History and Philosophy for my BA at the University of Auckland.
+For my MA degree, I continued in English at Auckland, doing my dissertation on Laurence Sterne with Jonathan Lamb.
+After some time working, I went to the University of Cambridge to research and write my PhD dissertation on the sentimental novel in the mid-eighteenth century, supervised by Marilyn Butler.
 Since 1992 I have taught here in the English Department at Queen Mary.

 In some years I teach a module on the MA in English Studies: Eighteenth Century Literature and Romanticism pathway called Sociability: Literature, Life and the City.
 This course reads a range of eighteenth century texts, from Ned Ward to the Spectator, city poetry, town georgic, satires on coffee-houses and tea-tables, to explore the interaction between literature and the new urban form of the city.

 - Eighteenth-century literature and culture

 - Eighteenth-century London and literature